Category Archives: New Jersey

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is always well to have the next-door neighbor worried assistance you situate the corner so he can be more assured that the job has actually been done properly.
-If he helps you, he will see the evidence you discover as well as will not later on be inclined to say a lot regarding it.
+It is consistently well to have the next-door neighbor worried assistance you locate the edge so he can be more assured that the job has actually been done appropriately.
+If he aids you, he will see the evidence you discover as well as will not later on be inclined to argue a lot about it.

 Consider these guidelines when making the all important selection of one of the available lots for sale.